 Some time in late August, the sun finally dips far enough below the horizon that stars once again appear in the skies above Finland.
 And with the return of the stars comes one of the north’s most magical experiences: the Northern Lights.
 These silky dancing specters, also called aurora borealis, appear as green or violet sheets swaying silently (or crackling softly, depending on who you ask.)
 Caused by storms sent from the sun itself, seeing the Northern Lights is a transformative experience, a gift from the cosmos itself.
 There’s the you before you saw the aurora borealis, and the you after.

-Read on to discover the best places and times to see the auroras and more information on the magical Northern Lights.
+Read on for more information on the magical Northern Lights.

 Where can you see auroras?

 It’s all about that latitude, baby!
 Aurora borealis (and its southern sister aurora australis) are phenomena that really only appear in the skies near the North and South Poles.
 In the southern hemisphere, it’s a privilege almost entirely confined to the frosty plains and mountains of Antarctica.
 Up north, however, auroras grace the heavens above Alaska, northern Canada, northern Scandinavia, and Russia.

 As Lapland lies almost entirely above the Arctic Circle, the Northern Lights are familiar sights in our dark skies.
 Utsjoki, being the northernmost region of Lapland, is the best place to see the wistful waltz of the Northern Lights.

 But auroras regularly appear everywhere in northern Lapland, whether you’re in the city streets, standing on the shores of the Bothnian Bay, or even amid bustling ski resorts.